 More than one billion people live in deltas, semi-arid lands, and glacier- and snowpack-dependent river basins in Africa and Asia, hot spot regions that are the most vulnerable to climate change.

-The Collaborative Adaptation Research Initiative in Africa and Asia (CARIAA) builds the resilience of vulnerable populations and their livelihoods in these hot spots by supporting collaborative research on climate change adaptation to inform policy and practice.
-CARIAA takes a unique approach by organizing research around four consortia that bring together more than 450 researchers and postgraduate students affiliated with 18 member institutions and more than 40 partner organizations.
-Each consortium focuses on research related to one of the three climate change hot spots in 14 countries in Africa and Asia.
+The Collaborative Adaptation Research Initiative in Africa and Asia (CARIAA) built the resilience of vulnerable populations and their livelihoods in these hot spots by supporting collaborative research on climate change adaptation to inform policy and practice.
+CARIAA took a unique approach by organizing research around four consortia that brought together more than 450 researchers and postgraduate students affiliated with 18 member institutions and more than 40 partner organizations.
+Each consortium focused on research related to one of the three climate change hot spots in 14 countries in Africa and Asia.

-IDRC and the UK’s Department for International Development (DFID) are partnering to support this program, which runs until 2019.
+IDRC and the UK’s Foreign, Commonwealth & Development Office (FCDO) have partnered to support this program, which closed in 2019.
 The experience and lessons learned through their earlier joint climate change effort, the Climate Change Adaptation in Africa program (2006-2012), have provided insight and guidance for CARIAA’s mission.

 - Read more about the findings and outcomes from CARIAA

 What do Bira, Chatti, Seydou, and Shilpi have in common?
 They are four of the more than one billion people living in hot spot regions — deltas, semi-arid lands, and glacier and snowpack-dependent river basins in Africa and Asia — that are most vulnerable to climate change.

 With 1.5°C warming, at least a quarter of the ice on the Himalayan mountains today will be lost, affecting 13% of the world’s population.
 Learn more